aimer63/fire/README.md

   - Tracks assets allocation

-  The simulation invest all fund in bank account exceeding the `bank_upper_bound` in liquid assets.
+  The simulation invest all fund in bank account exceeding the `bank_upper_bound` in _"liquid"_ assets.

-  **The simulation assumes all assets, liabilities, incomes, expenses, and flows are denominated in a single currency.
+  **_The simulation assumes all assets, liabilities, incomes, expenses, and flows are denominated in a single currency.
 There is no currency conversion or multi-currency support;
-  all values must be provided and interpreted in the same currency throughout the simulation.**
+  all values must be provided and interpreted in the same currency throughout the simulation._**

-  **The simulation does not consider any fiscal aspects, therefore parameters such as salary, pension, contributions, etc. are to be considered net of taxes.**
+  **_The simulation does not consider any fiscal aspects, therefore parameters such as salary, pension, contributions, etc. are to be considered net of taxes._**

 - **[Reporting & Plotting](/docs/output.md)**